sbaidon/SwiftPi/README.md

 pod "SwiftPi"
 ```

 ## GPIO Options

+Parameters should be of type GPIO, MODE or VALUE

 ```swift
   public enum GPIO : String{
         case ONE = "1"
         case TWO = "2"
         case THREE = "3"